secureworks/dalton/README.rst

 Adding sensors to Dalton is a fairly simple process.
-If there isn't already a corresponding or compatible configuration file for the new sensor, that will also need to be added; see `Adding Sensor Configs <#adding-sensor-configs>`__.
+If there isn't already a corresponding or compatible configuration file for the new sensor, that will also need to be added; see `Adding Sensor Configs <#adding-sensor-configs>`__ for more information and to use custom config files for specific sensors.

-It is possible and often desirable to have multiple sensors of the same type (e.g. Suricata 4.0.1), all running jobs.
-In that case, just set the ``SENSOR_TECHNOLOGY`` value the same (e.g. 'suricata-4.0.1') and they will all request jobs that have been submitted to that queue.
-A single job is given to only one sensor so whichever Agent requests the next job in the queue first get it.
+Unless a custom configuration is used, (see `Adding Sensor Configs <#adding-sensor-configs>`__), sensors (Agents) request jobs based on their particular engine (Suricata or Snort) and version (e.g. 5.0.0, 2.9.9.0).
+Submitted jobs are queued based on the (corresponding) "Sensor Version" specified in the user interface.
+All applicable sensors pull jobs from the Controller from their respective queue, meaning that there can be multiple Agents of the same type (engine and version) and they will all pull from the appropriate shared queue on the Controller and receive/run jobs on a first-come-first-served basis.

 Docker Sensors
 --------------